yuan-cc/rename_arXiv_paper/README.md

 ## Rename and sort the papers downloaded from arXiv
 ### Requirements
 * Python 3.7 (recommended)
-* Packages: arxiv, requests and pdfrw, which can be installed, e.g., using pip,
+* Packages: arxiv, requests and pdfrw, which can be installed with pip,
 ``` pip intall arxiv requests pdfrw ```

 ### Run the code